Anyon condensation and tensor categories: Examples

 \subsection{Toric code model}

-In the toric code model \cite{kitaev}, the bulk excitations are given by the modular tensor category $Z(\rep_{\Zb_2})$, which is the monoidal center of the fusion category $\rep_{\Zb_2}$.
-It contains four simple anyons $1,e,m,\epsilon$.
+In the toric code model \cite{kitaev}, the bulk excitations are given by the MTC $Z(\rep(\Zb_2))$, which is the monoidal center of the fusion category $\rep(\Zb_2)$.
+It contains four simple anyons $1,e,m,\epsilon$ with the following fusion rules:

 There are two different types of boundary: a smooth boundary and a rough boundary \cite{bk}.
-They are characterized by two $\rep_{\Zb_2}$-modules \cite{kk}.
-By \cite{kk}, the smooth boundary, viewed as a Levin-Wen type of lattice model, is defined by a boundary lattice associated to the $\rep_{\Zb_2}$-module $\rep_{\Zb_2}$ (see Definition\,\ref{def:C-mod}); for the rough boundary, the boundary lattice is defined by the $\rep_{\Zb_2}$-module $\vect$.
-The boundary excitations in these two cases are given, respectively, by $\text{Fun}_{\rep_{\Zb_2}}(\rep_{\Zb_2}, \rep_{\Zb_2})$ and $\text{Fun}_{\rep_{\Zb_2}}(\vect, \vect)$, which are equivalent as fusion categories, i.e.

-The difference of these two boundaries can be detected by how bulk anyons approach the boundary.
+Both boundaries have two boundary particles with the same fusion rule as $\rep(\Zb_2)$.
+However, these two boundaries are different and the difference can be detected by how bulk anyons approach the boundary.

-In the case of smooth boundary, it was shown in \cite{bk} that when an $m$-anyon moves from the bulk to the boundary it simply disappeared.
-In this case, the condensation algebra $A_1$, or the categorified ground wave function of the condensed phase, is given by
+In the case of smooth boundary, it was shown in \cite{bk} that when an $m$-anyon moves from the bulk to the boundary it simply disappeared or condensed.
+In this case, the associated 2d-condensable algebra $A_1$ is given by